50 Fun Facts About Dogs

 Dogs hating mailmen is nothing personal

 Dogs are a protective species, and they understandably see a person coming near their house and placing unfamiliar objects in a box as a potential threat.
 And it’s often made worse, not better, by the fact that the mail carrier comes repeatedly; dogs figure out approximately when they arrive and then get riled up and antsy beforehand.
 To save your mail carrier from undue canine aggression, experts recommend being friendly to them, around your dog, so that your dog can see that you trust them.
 You can also let your mail carrier know what your dog’s name is so that he or she can properly address your dog.
+Find out more secrets your pet isn’t telling you.

 Your dog responds to your tone